Ontario College Certificate in Electrical Techniques Curriculum

 Applied Mathematics for Technology II prepares students mathematically for a variety of technical fields.
 The topics covered are: complex numbers, variation, exponents and radicals, trigonometric functions, exponential and logarithmic functions, topics from analytic geometry and basic statistical analysis including linear regression.

-Upon successful completion of this course, the learner will be able to apply the requirements of the Ontario Electrical Safety Code (OESC) which includes the Canadian Electrical code - Part 1 (CEC); identify and interpret the general requirements of the OESC; identify and interpret the OESC requirements for conductor ampacity including free air, above and underground installations, grounding and bonding, wiring methods and installation of manufacturing equipment in an industrial setting; material take off and preparation of permit application.
-This course gives the learner the ability to read, interpret and apply information found in architectural plans and designs, specifications, the Ontario Building code and the Ontario Electrical Safety Code, with respect to an industrial environment.
+Upon successful completion of this course, the learner will be able to apply the requirements of the Canadian Electrical code - Part 1 (CEC); identify and interpret the general requirements of the CEC; identify and interpret the CEC requirements for conductor ampacity including free air, above and underground installations, grounding and bonding, wiring methods and installation of manufacturing equipment in an industrial setting; material take off and preparation of permit application.
+This course gives the learner the ability to read, interpret and apply basic information found in engineered drawings, designs, specifications, and the Canadian Electrical Code, with respect to an industrial environment.
+There will also be an introduction to Electrical Safety.

 This course is an introduction to semiconductors, including the diode family, the bipolar junction transistor (BJT) and the field effect transistor (FET).
 Applications of these devices are examined including the full-wave capacitor filtered rectifier, the BJT and FET switch and both small signal and power BJT amplifiers.
 Students learn to design, construct, analyze, and test electronic circuitry at the "breadboard" level.
 Students explore Digital logic and interfacing with microprocessors.